 Release: Stormspell Records, 2017

-There's got to be something in the water in Brazil that keeps producing so many quality heavy metal musicians.
-I first came across Yuri Fulone's name in the credits of United For Metal, the 2016 release by Brothers of Sword—a mini "supergroup" of sorts featuring members of various underground Brazilian metal bands like Grey Wolf, Cruzadas, and Hazy Hamlet, combining forces to bash out an album's worth of sword swingin', poser slayin' true metal in the best Manowar/Grave Digger/Dio tradition.
+I wonder what's in the water in Brazil that keeps producing so many quality heavy metal musicians.
+I first came across Yuri Fulone's name in the credits of United For Metal, a 2016 release by Brothers of Sword—a mini "supergroup" of sorts featuring members of various underground Brazilian metal bands like Grey Wolf, Cruzadas, and Hazy Hamlet, combining forces to bash out an album's worth of sword swingin', poser slayin' true metal in the best Manowar/Grave Digger/Dio tradition.
 I soon learned that Yuri was a solo artist in his own right with three self-released EP's under his belt.

 Yuri's three prior releases were limited pressings of only a few hundred copies, so Stormspell Records compiled all the material from those EPs (plus one new bonus track) onto one full length disc in 2016, entitled In The Steel You Can Trust.
-Now Yuri has returned with an all new full length follow up on Stormspell, entitled Your Kingdom Will Fall, on which he plays all of the guitars, bass, and drums and performs lead vocals.
-Yuri Fulone can truly be called a "one man band!"
+Now Yuri has returned with an all new full length follow up on Stormspell, entitled Your Kingdom Will Fall, on which he plays guitar, bass, and keyboards, with guest vocals and drums by Nuno Monteiro and Anderson Alarca, respectively.

 The cartoony, knights-laying-siege-to-a-castle cover art may look more like Monty Python and the Holy Grail than the Excalibur vibe that was likely intended (I can totally picture some French dudes launching a cow onto those knights in the foreground), but when this disc begins playing there's no funny business going on.
 Only believers in the Truest of Metal shall pass!

 A brief medieval-styled intro, "Beyond the Gates of Time," sets the swords 'n' shields mood right away and segues into the album's first proper track "Thunderstorm," a fast paced anthem in the best NWOBHM tradition.
 The title track opens with some grandiose keyboard flourishes to accent the sizzling guitar riffs which then kick the song into overdrive.
 "I'm A Wolf" features more chunky guitar riffing and another fists-in-the-air, everybody-sing-along chorus.